Yash22062002/BINF7700_Capstone_Yash/README.md

 # Exploratory Bioinformatics Capstone Project
-This is a capstone project repository.
+## This is a final term capstone project repository.
+This readme file will be developed as the project continues.